tarantool/crud/doc/storage_call.md

 ## Operational notes

 - The timeout covers routing, request dispatch and response collection.
+CRUD keeps one absolute deadline and passes the remaining time to each blocking metadata lookup and to `callrw()` or `map_callrw()`.
 - Batch calls use the Ref and Map stages of `vshard.router:map_callrw()`; stages for different replica sets are sent in parallel.
 - Calls for one replica set are executed sequentially.
 Calls for the same bucket preserve input order; relative execution order between different buckets is not guaranteed.
-- Vshard refreshes routes for buckets that moved before the Map stage and pins the affected storages while the dispatchers are running.
+- Vshard refreshes routes for buckets that moved before the Map stage.
+On the storage, CRUD also takes a write reference for each declared bucket before running that bucket's calls and releases it after execution and transaction cleanup.
 - A client timeout does not cancel a target function.
-During the Map stage the vshard Ref has no expiration and is released only after the storage dispatcher finishes.
-A stuck function can therefore delay rebalancing of the entire storage after the client has already received a timeout.
+Vshard may finish its Map cleanup after the timeout, but the per-bucket CRUD reference remains held until the target function returns.
+A stuck function can therefore delay movement of its declared bucket after the client has already received a timeout.
+- The reference protects only the declared routing bucket.
+A target function that accesses data from other buckets must provide its own consistency guarantees.
 - CRUD does not enforce a server-side execution timeout.
 Target functions must bound their own execution time and use application-level idempotency.
 - Function arguments and return values must be MessagePack-serializable.